The Best WooCommerce One Page Checkout Plugin

 [product_table].
+You can add this using the Classic WordPress editor or to a Gutenberg block.
 This will list all your products with the options you chose on the plugin settings page.
 There are lots of options to edit the shortcode, for example if you want to list specific products only.
 You can add as many product tables as you like to the page – just add the shortcode more than once.

 - Add the following shortcode underneath the product table shortcode(s):

 Your finished WooCommerce order form page should look something like this in the WordPress back end:

 This will create a WC one page checkout with a product table at the top, and the checkout form below.

 Method 2 – Create product tables with the default WooCommerce checkout underneath

 The setup instructions are identical to the instructions for Method 1 – see above.
 The only difference is that when you add the one-page checkout in Step 3, you need to use this shortcode instead: